laravel/docs/queues.md

         }
     }

 You can also set middleware when dispatching your Job.
-This list will replace the ones set in the `$middleware` array, if there is any.
+This list will replace the ones set in the `$middleware` array, if there are any.

     ProcessPodcast::dispatch($podcast)->through(PrepareDirectory::class);